OhioBWC - Basics: (Policy library) - File

 I. POLICY PURPOSE

-The purpose of this policy is to ensure that when BWC is the authorized longshore carrier for an employer, qualifying claims are processed in compliance with the Longshore and Harbor Workers’ Compensation Act.
+This policy ensures that qualifying claims are processed in compliance with the Longshore and Harbor Workers’ Compensation Act (LHWCA) when BWC is an employer's authorized longshore carrier.

 II.
 APPLICABILITY